We all know that frugal people are great at saving money, so if we want to save money then I guess we should plan on copying their habits.

 Don’t be me, be you, and embrace these habits of frugal people as quickly as you can.

-For more reading on frugal people do and don’t do have a read of these posts:
+For more reading on what frugal people do and don’t do have a read of these posts:

-If you are at the start of your frugal journey why not sign up for my free Kickstart Your Frugal Life email course?
+If you are at the start of your frugal journey why not subscribe to my Frugal Foundations Framework?